jianboqi/jianboqi.github.io/_posts/2023-07-16-New LESS Plugins.md

+---
+layout: post
+title: A new Plugin module has been released for developing customized plugins
+author: LESS team
+---

 Recently, we have introduced a very useful new tool in LESS, which is the LESS Plugins.
 This tool is a python module that allows users to define their own customized plugins based on LESS.